Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 - Led a cross-functional team delivering end-to-end test automation: from data collection and conversion, to open-loop resimulation, KPI calculation, reporting, and root cause analysis.
 - Designed and deployed cloud-native data pipelines using Python, Docker, Kubernetes (OpenShift), and Azure.
 - Orchestrated complex workflows using Airflow and Flyte with large-scale HDF5 datasets.
-- Defined data interfaces for key microservices data_conversion, Open-Loop Resimulation, KPI Calculation and Aggregation).
+- Defined data interfaces for key microservices including Data Conversion, Open-Loop Resimulation, KPI Calculation and Aggregation.
 - Collaborated on a Kafka and GraphQL-based microservices architecture; piloted the solution in customer projects.
-- Built dashboards and analytics using Kibana, Apache Superset, and Python based Panel apps.
+- Built dashboards and analytics using Kibana, Apache Superset, and Python-based Panel apps.
-- Evaluated GoogleCloudPlatform (GCP) and MongoDB.
+- Evaluated Google Cloud Platform (GCP) and MongoDB.
-- Improved Object matching algorithms to match source objects and reference objects for different sensors like Camera, Fusion etc.
+- Improved object-matching algorithms for aligning source and reference data across sensors such as Camera and Fusion.
-- Created many custom python scripts to interface different in-house tools that eased the data analysis work for non-coders.
+- Created many custom Python scripts to interface different in-house tools that eased the data analysis work for non-coders.
 - Developed tools to query OpenStreetMap for labeling to evaluate an ADAS function.
 - Supported field testing and analysis for an Autonomous Parking project in Shanghai.
-- Created a tool with IPGCarmaker to convert real world labeled data into synthetic carmaker scenarios for simulation.
+- Created a tool using IPG CarMaker to convert real-world labeled data into synthetic scenarios for simulation.

 ---